Monohybrid Inheritance (Cambridge (CIE) IGCSE Biology): Revision Note

 • If there is only one recessive allele, it will remain hidden and the dominant characteristic will show

-• If the two alleles of a gene are the same, we describe the individual as being homozygous (homo = same)
+• If the two alleles of a gene are the same, we describe the individual as being homozygous (homo = same); an individual could be:

-• When completing genetic diagrams, alleles are abbreviated to single letters
+• When completing genetic diagrams alleles are notated as single letters

-• The dominant allele is given a capital letter and the recessive allele is given the same letter, but lower case
+• The dominant allele is given a capital letter and the recessive allele is given the lower case version of the same letter

 Alleles, IGCSE & GCSE Biology revision notes